 This is by far one of the most accurate iron sight only guns I’ve ever fired.
 Seriously, It’s a straight shooter with the cheapest of ammo.
-The adjustable sights are a big plus to me, and they make this a great gun for hunting or just learning to shoot at extended ranges with a pistol.
+I love the adjustable sights—they make this a great gun for hunting and learning to shoot at extended ranges.

 Reliability: 3 out of 5